leangjia/blender_docs/manual/render/cycles/optimizations/reducing_noise.rst

 up being some render noise no matter how many samples you use.
 To fix this there is a post-processing technique to cleanup the final bit of noise.
 To use this enable :doc:`Denoising </render/layers/denoising>`
-in the *Render Layers* tab of the Properties editor.
+in the *Render Layers* tab of the Properties.

 Below is an example render by
 `The Pixelary <http://blog.thepixelary.com/post/160451378592/denoising-in-cycles-tested>`__.